sidnkim1/Azure-Hybrid-Network/docs/addressing.md

 ## Overview

-This document defines the IP addressing, VLAN assignments, routing domains, and cloud address spaces used throughout the Hybrid Enterprise Network project.
+This document defines the IP addressing, VLAN assignments, routing domains, cloud address spaces, WAN transit networks, and BGP design used throughout the Hybrid Enterprise Network project.

 The addressing plan is designed to: